farkon00/clisd.py/README.md

   ## Component
   Component type.
 Used for inheritance for custom class components.
+Inherited from [Tag](#tag).

   Details :
   ---